Be a good leader:

 It’s important to have a balance.
 While management will coordinate people and efforts to accomplish goals efficiently and effectively, leaders build an engine around the whole change process and empower teams to fight for the change.
 Managers know what will work while leaders are driven by good, yet unproven ideas.

-Process of change stays under control.
+- Process of change stays under control.`

-All projects stay on budget.
+- All projects stay on budget.

-Change goals are on a small scale.
+- Change goals are on a small scale.

-Stakeholder buy in to change is ensured.
+- Stakeholder buys in to change is ensured.

-There is a change management group within your organization.
+- There is a change management group within your organization.

-The vision for change is planned and deliberate.
+- The vision for change is planned and deliberate.

-Organization’s vision of the future is clearly articulated.
+- Organization’s vision of the future is clearly articulated.

-Resources are actively mobilized.
+- Resources are actively mobilized.

-Change goals are on a large scale.
+- Change goals are on a large scale.

-Organization’s leaders inspire stakeholders to believe in the change.
+- Organization’s leaders inspire stakeholders to believe in the change.

-Leaders within your organization are guiding the change.
+- Leaders within your organization are guiding the change.

-The vision for change is urgent and inspires speculative action.
+- The vision for change is urgent and inspires speculative action.

 Issues with productivity in the workplace arise when your organization lacks a proper balance between management and leadership.
-More and more performance reviews include leadership evaluation, but misclassify management skills as leadership qualities.
+More and more performance reviews include leadership evaluation, but misclassify management skills like leadership qualities.
 Organizations then cultivate and recruit teams that are over-managed and under-led.

 To cultivate and attract more leadership, encourage and look for:

-Energy and optimism
+- Energy and optimism

-A “championing” attitude
+- A “championing” attitude

 Great leaders and great managers listen well, are curious, manage their self-talk, and hold themselves accountable for moving the business forward.
 The ultimate goals are the same – the path to get there may differ.
 To maintain a delicate balance: